pbanj/Fet-1/README.md

 Ailynfet can be used with 2 mosfets.
 The footprint is for the [TPN8R903NL](https://toshiba.semicon-storage.com/info/TPN8R903NL_datasheet_en_20140218.pdf?did=14026&prodName=TPN8R903NL).
 PDFN3x3 footprint mosfets should fit also as the footprints are almost identical.
-With all four of the boards I kept cost in mind while designing them.

 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/ailynfet/ailynfet-3D-top.png)
 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/ailynfet/ailynfettop.png)